aracaraujo/PictureNetworking/README.md

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
+These are some helpful links that helped me to build this program.
 * [PIL Tutorial - Geeks For Geeks](https://www.geeksforgeeks.org/python-pillow-tutorial/)
 * [Socket Tutorial - Geeks For Geeks](https://www.geeksforgeeks.org/socket-programming-python/)